 The fact that those wives are all well over a hundred may have something to do with it.
 In the mid-19th there was a great enthusiasm for rose breeding in France and many of the most popular roses in English gardens today are immigrants from that period.

-Of the 30 rose varieties in my garden, three are French mesdames – Mme Isaac Pereire, Mme Hardy and Mme Alfred Carriére.
+Of nearly 50 rose varieties in my garden, three are French mesdames – Mme Isaac Pereire, Mme Hardy and Mme Alfred Carriére.

 These French roses all offer a strong perfume, but to Mme Pereire is also attached a faint whiff of scandal.